• Skip to content

 • Unison

-The university is keen to encourage involvement from trade unions in contributing to the development of a sustainable working environment, and representatives are invited to join the Sustainability Governance Board to input into sustainability decision making.
+The university is keen to encourage involvement from trade unions in contributing to the development of a sustainable working environment.

 Student representation